-Saint Dominic was the son of Felix Guzman and Bl.
-Joan of Aza, he was born at Calaruega, Spain, studied at the Univ. at Palencia, was probably ordained there while pursuing his studies and was appointed canon at Osma in 1199.
-There he became prior superior of the chapter, which was noted for its strict adherence to the rule of St. Benedict.
+Saint Dominic was the child of Felix Guzman and Bl.
+Joan of Aza.
+He was born in Calaruega, Spain, and pursued his education at the University of Palencia.
+It is believed that he was ordained there while still studying.
+In 1199, he was appointed canon at Osma.
+Dominic eventually became the prior superior of the chapter, known for its strict adherence to St. Benedict’s rule.

-In 1214 Simon gave him a castle at Casseneuil and Dominic with six followers founded an order devoted to the conversion of the Albigensians; the order was canonically approved by the bishop of Toulouse the following year.
-He failed to gain approval for his order of preachers at the fourth General Council of the Lateran in 1215 but received Pope Honorius III’s approval in the following year, and the Order of Preachers (the Dominicans) was founded.
+In 1214, Count Simon gifted Dominic a castle at Casseneuil.
+There, with six followers, he established an order devoted to converting the Albigensians.
+The following year, the bishop of Toulouse canonically approved this order.
+Although Dominic failed to receive approval for his order of preachers at the fourth General Council of the Lateran in 1215, Pope Honorius III gave his approval a year later, leading to the foundation of the Order of Preachers, also known as the Dominicans.

 Dominic devoted the final years of his life to organizing the order.
 He traveled across Italy, Spain, and France, preaching, recruiting new members, and setting up new houses.
 The order was highly successful in conversions, thanks to Dominic’s unique approach of combining intellectual life with popular needs.

 In 1220, he organized the first general council of the order in Bologna.
 After falling ill during a preaching tour in Hungary, he was forced to return to Bologna, where he passed away on August 6, 1221.